Quantum many-body Jarzynski equality and dissipative noise on a digital quantum computer: Analysis of the nonequilibrium protocols

+In the following, we consider subsets of the form $A=\{0,\dots x\}$, where $x$ is the position of the last qubit included in the subset.
+The operator entanglement entropy for such a partition is defined as~\cite{zhou_operator_2017}

-We can compute the operator entanglement entropy of the unitary operator of our protocol using a partition across the central bond of the system.
+We now compute the operator entanglement entropy of the unitary operator of our protocol for different partitions.
 The results are shown in Fig.~\ref{fig:operatorentanglement}.
-It is obvious that our chosen operators with $L-1$ blocks already show an entropy close to the Page-value~\cite{Page1993Average} $S_\mathrm{Page}=L\ln{2} -{1}/2$.
+It is clear that our chosen operators with $L-1$ blocks already exhibit an entanglement (operator) entropy close to the Page-value~\cite{Page1993Average}, $S_\mathrm{Page}=L\ln{2} -{1}/2$.